top of page

 Meet Katelyn

 Katelyn has represented more than 500 clients in Texas Justice of the Peace courts in the last year alone.
-She understands the process from the parties' perspective.
-If elected, she will apply the law impartially to ALL.
+If elected, she will apply the law fairly to ALL.

 She has nearly a decade of legal experience that includes 6 years as a licensed attorney and three years of law school.
-She is the most experience attorney running to be judge of this court.
-Most opponents do not have law degrees and have never practiced law.
+She is the ONLY attorney running to be judge of this court.

 EDUCATION: